Inflation in light of ACT/SPT: A new perspective from Weyl gravity: Abstract

 \section{Abstract}

 Recent measurements from the Atacama Cosmology Telescope (ACT) and the South Pole Telescope (SPT) have placed the strictest constraints on the primordial scalar perturbation spectrum, reporting a spectral index of $n_s\sim0.967-0.98$ at 95\% confidence level.
 This result indicates a stronger scale invariance of the scalar perturbation than earlier estimates, posing challenges for numerous inflation models.
-In this work, we propose an appealing inflationary scenario from the Weyl scale-invariant gravity theory dominated by the higher-order curvatures.
+In this work, we propose a novel inflationary scenario based on Weyl scale-invariant gravity, where the quadratic curvature establishes the scale invariance of the scalar spectrum, while the higher-order extensions imprint the observed slight deviation.
 Specifically, the exponential curvature extensions are introduced to suppress the mass divergence of the inflaton.
 We find such scenario naturally yields leading-order predictions of $n_s\simeq1-3/(2N)\sim0.97-0.975$ or $n_s\simeq1-5/(3N)\sim0.967-0.972$ for various models, in excellent agreement with the ACT/SPT constraints.
 This result builds a concrete bridge between theoretical and observational scale invariance, implying an enduring cosmic echo of the primordial symmetry.

 {\it Introduction} — It is well established that the observations of cosmic microwave background (CMB) reveal an almost scale-invariant scalar perturbation spectrum, characterized by a spectral index $n_s$ slightly less than 1.
-Recently, the Atacama Cosmology Telescope (ACT) \cite{AtacamaCosmologyTelescope:2025blo,AtacamaCosmologyTelescope:2025nti} and the South Pole Telescope (SPT) \cite{SPT-3G:2025bzu} have released updated CMB measurements, indicating an $n_s$ value closer to 1 than previously reported in Planck 2018 \cite{Planck:2018vyg}.
-Specifically, $n_s\sim0.967-0.98$ in the 95\% confidence interval.
+Recently, the Atacama Cosmology Telescope (ACT) \cite{AtacamaCosmologyTelescope:2025blo,AtacamaCosmologyTelescope:2025nti} and the South Pole Telescope (SPT) \cite{SPT-3G:2025bzu} have released updated CMB measurements, indicating an $n_s$ value closer to 1 than previously reported in Planck 2018 \cite{Planck:2018vyg}, especially after incorporating the latest baryon acoustic oscillation data from DESI \cite{DESI:2025zgx}.
+Specifically, they constrain $n_s\sim0.967-0.98$ in the 95\% confidence interval.
 This suggests that the scale invariance of the scalar spectrum is even stronger than earlier estimates.